For information on our HIDE-SNP plan, see our PriorityMedicare Dual Premier page.

 Providers who take training through our on-demand webinar can receive a certificate of completion by clicking the certification icon in the webinar console.
 The attendee's name and date of completion will populate into the certificate, which can be downloaded to your computer.

-You can group our D-SNP MOC training with existing, required training (like compliance training) so you can submit attestation for providers at the same time.
+You can group our MOC training with existing, required training (like compliance training) so you can submit attestation for multiple providers at the same time.
 If this option is selected, you’ll need to:

-2. To attest to training, you must fill out the roster template with providers who’ve received training.
-If you choose to submit a provider roster, only the Priority Health MOC roster Excel sheet provided will be accepted.
+- To attest to training, you must fill out the roster template with providers who’ve received training.
+Only the Priority Health MOC roster Excel sheet provided will be accepted.

 When an attestation is submitted, one of two automated messages will be sent: